LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - add fromMenuUrl static method
 - Add AppLink
   - Use AppLink any time you need
+- Add useAppNavigate
+  - Use this when you need to navigate, instead of ReactRouter navigate
+  - Can handle navigating to locations outside of our apps
 - DefaultRenderer: Use AppLink
   - Issue 53021: Grid Column Renderers can break the back button on pages using useRouteLeave
 - NavItem: Use AppLink